ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_reuse_roles.rst

 - ``tasks/main.yml`` - A list of tasks that the role provides to the play for execution.
 - ``handlers/main.yml`` - handlers, which are imported into the parent play for use by the role or other roles and tasks in the play.
 - ``defaults/main.yml`` - very low precedence values for variables provided by the role (see :ref:`playbooks_variables` for more information).
-A role's own defaults will take priority over other role's defaults, but any/all other varible sources will override this.
+A role's own defaults will take priority over other role's defaults, but any/all other variable sources will override this.
 - ``vars/main.yml`` - high precedence variables provided by the role to the play (see :ref:`playbooks_variables` for more information).
 - ``files/stuff.txt`` - one or more files that are available for the role and it's children.
 - ``templates/something.j2`` - templates to use in the role or child roles.